monzymerza/parthenon/README.md

 Because Parthenon is designed to be a multi-user/multi-party collaboration system, there is some setup required to create user accounts with appropriate permissions.
 Details of this setup are discussed in section 2.

-###Parthenon Installation and Setup:

-Parthenon is a Splunk app.
-It can be installed just like any other Splunk app; either via the Web UI or via the command line.

-###Installation via the Web UI:

-Navigate to Manager >> Apps >> Find More Apps Online.
-Search for Parthenon in the searh bar (top right).
-Click on Install Free.

 ###Installation via the command line:

 Download the Parthenon package from this GitHub page by clicking on the 'Download Zip' link.
 Once downloaded, extracted the zip archive.
 This will produce a folder named 'parthenon-master'.